holbertonschoolstudents/Go-Discovery/README.md

   6. Open Atom from your terminal (!important):
     - atom .
   7. Through Atom, install the go-plus package:
-    - find the package installer in ATOM>PREFERENCES>INSTALL, use the search box to find 'go-plus' and install the package!
+    - find the package installer in ATOM>PREFERENCES, and click for the INSTALL menu tab.
+Finally, use the search box to find 'go-plus' and install the package!